- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 Ørsted’s work inspired French physicist André-Marie Ampère to develop a physical and mathematical theory that could better explain the connection between electricity and magnetism.
 He formed a mathematical formula to represent the magnetic forces between current-carrying objects.
 For this work, the SI unit of electric current (ampere) is named after him.

-Ampère invented numerous instruments in the 1820s, including the solenoid (an electromagnet that produces controlled magnetic field) and the electrical telegraph (point-to-point text messaging system).
+Ampère invented numerous instruments in the 1820s, including the solenoid (an electromagnet that produces a controlled magnetic field) and the electrical telegraph (a point-to-point text messaging system).

 Michael Faraday Made Electricity Practical For Use In Technology